 Glacier Bay is a magical place that has cast its spell upon me over the course of a generation.
 It made a huge impression upon me as a young naturalist and set me on the course that would eventually lead to founding AdventureSmith Explorations.
 This up-close visit, after 20 years away, has revealed changes to the plants, animals, glaciers, people and park service.
 But most of all, a visit with family and friends to this special place has revealed changes in myself.
 I now realize that the lessons I learned in Alaska’s wilderness—including self-reliance, the art of natural history interpretation and a passion for conservation—would lay the foundation for the person I am today.
 Glacier Bay is literally a part of me.
 Change is the only constant in Glacier Bay and I suppose in life as well.

 For more images, view my Sea Wolf Glacier Bay Adventure Facebook photo album.
 To read my full review of the ship, see Expert Review: The M/V Sea Wolf.

-This Sea Wolf cruise review was written by an AdventureSmith Explorations crew member.
+This Sea Wolf Glacier Bay cruise review was written by an AdventureSmith Explorations crew member.
 The Sea Wolf is on our curated list of best Alaska cruises for families and Alaska yacht charters and is perfect for a full-boat charter.
-Read all our small ship Alaska cruise reviews for more detailed insights from our time aboard in Alaska, or contact one of our Adventure Specialists to learn more about family cruises, small ship cruises and wilderness adventures: 1-800-620-2875.
+Read all our small ship Alaska cruise reviews for more detailed insights from our time aboard in Alaska.
+Contact one of our Adventure Specialists to learn more about Alaska trips, family cruises, small ship cruises and wilderness adventures: 1-800-620-2875.